Check out some of your stories below and keep coming back for updates ✨

 Arthur and Noreen emigrated to Australia with their son, Neil in the 1960’s and spent the rest of their lives there, and Neil still lives there.
 Arthur and Noreen only came back to the UK once, Neil is a more regular visitor and has visited the reservoir and the flat.
 Neil is immensely proud of both his parents, in particular the award that Arthur received.

-I am almost 88 years old and in my early years of dancing I was a competitive ballroom dancer living in London and on many occasions I travelled to Birmingham to compete at the Tower Ballroom, Birmingham.
+I am almost 88 years old and in my early years of dancing I was a competitive ballroom dancer living in London.
+On many occasions, I travelled to Birmingham to compete at the Tower Ballroom, Birmingham.
 I remember it well.
-Since reaching 70 I together with my wife Pat have presented many charity social dances.
+Since reaching 70, I together with my wife Pat have presented many charity social dances.
 In 2009 we opened the Tower Tea Dances with the then lessees of the Tower.
 The dances operated on a monthly basis until 2017.

 The first tea dance was on 23rd September 2009 with an attendance of over 500 dancers(see report in the Birmingham Mail 24/9/20-Tea Dancing returns to Tower Ballroom.
 These dances were attended by social dancers from all around the Midlands including Cheltenham, Worcester, Leamington Spa, Stratford upon Avon, Nottingham, Dudley, Wolverhampton, Burntwood, Cannock and of course City of Birmingham.